jessepav/lacygoill-wiki-backup/vim/regex.md

 ---

 This is not the case of all regex engines.
-In some of them, alternations are greedy.
+In some of them, alternation is greedy.

 For more info, have a look  at the book “Mastering Regular Expressions”, chapter 4, section “Is Alternation Greedy?” (page 198 of the pdf).